RustFields/rustfields.github.io/implementation/implementation-details.md

 ---

 # Implementation details
-In this section we will discuss the techniques and technologies used to implement the system.
+In this section, we will discuss the techniques and technologies used to implement the system.

 ## Rust features